Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

-Two kinds of quantities can be used to describe properties of the random matrix $X$.
-The \emph{macroscopic} quantities describe the probabilistic behavior of the family of the traces $(\Tr X^k)_{k\geq 1}$.
-We are mainly interested, up to some normalization, in the tensor cumulants of the form:
+Two kinds of quantities can be used to describe properties of the random matrix $\naturalMatrix$.
+The \emph{macroscopic} quantities describe the probabilistic behavior of the family of the traces $(\Tr \naturalMatrix^\rank)_{\rank\geq 1}$.
+We are interested, up to some normalization, in the tensor cumulants of the form:

-As we will see, in the setup of the representations of the unitary groups one can treat $(\Tr X^p)$ as a family of classical random variables therefore the tensor cumulant in \eqref{eq:cumulants-of-traces} is in fact a classical cumulant.
+As we will see, when $\naturalMatrix=\rho$ is a representation of the unitary group $U(n)$, one can treat $(\Tr \naturalMatrix^\rank)$ as a family of classical random variables.
+Therefore the tensor cumulant in \eqref{eq:cumulants-of-traces} is in fact a classical cumulant.

-The \emph{microscopic} quantities describe the probabilistic behavior of the entries of the random matrix $X$; in particular we study the tensor cumulants
+The \emph{microscopic} quantities describe the probabilistic behavior of the entries of the random matrix $\naturalMatrix$; in particular we study the tensor cumulants

-where $k=p_1+\cdots+p_l$ and $\gamma$ is the following permutation:
+where $\rank=p_1+\cdots+p_l$ and $\gamma$ is the following permutation:

-In the usual context of random matrix theory where the entries of the matrix $X$ commute, the quantities $\kappa_{p_1,\dots,p_l}$ and their products are sufficient to describe the joint distribution of the entries of $X$.
+In the usual context of random matrix theory where the entries of the matrix $\naturalMatrix$ commute, the quantities $\kappa_{p_1,\dots,p_l}$ and their products are sufficient to describe the joint distribution of the entries of $\naturalMatrix$.
 In order to deal with the case of random matrices with non-commutative entries we need more information.
-It turns out that it is enough to consider the family of quantities $\kappa_{(\V,\pi)}$ given by \eqref{eq:definition-of-kappa}.
-In particular, for an appropriate choice of $(\V,\pi)$ they coincide with the quantities \eqref{eq:matrix-cumulants}:
+It turns out that it is enough to consider the family of quantities $\kappa_{(\V,\pi)}$ given by \eqref{eq:kappa_concrete}.
+In particular, for an appropriate choice of $(\V,\pi)$, they coincide with the quantities \eqref{eq:matrix-cumulants}:

-Higher order free probability theory studies the limits of the quantities \eqref{eq:cumulants-of-traces} and \eqref{eq:matrix-cumulants} after appropriate normalization, as the size $n$ of the matrix $X$ tends to infinity.
+Higher order free probability theory studies the limits of the quantities \eqref{eq:cumulants-of-traces} and \eqref{eq:matrix-cumulants} after appropriate normalization, as the size $n$ of the matrix $\naturalMatrix$ tends to infinity.
 We need to revisit the proofs from the paper \cite{HigherOrderFreeness3} in order to ensure they also apply in our non-commutative situation.